ychiucco/spotify/README.md

 ## `Vulfverse` playlist

-Create a playlist with all the songs of the Vulfpeck universe: everything that has a Vulfpeck artist playing.
+Create a playlist with all the songs of the Vulfpeck universe.

 ```sh
 $ python vulf/vulf.py